jbossdemocentral/bpms-install-demo/README.md

 =============================
 Project to automate the installation of this product without preconfiguration beyond a single admin user.

-There are three options available to you for using this demo; local, Openshift and containerized.
+There are four options available to you for using this demo; local, Openshift Online, Red Hat CDK OpenShift Enterprise and Containerized.

 Option 1 - Install on your machine